McJackTang/MMPD_rPPG_dataset/README.md

 To access the dataset, you are supposed to download this [letter of commitment](https://github.com/McJackTang/MMPD_rPPG_dataset/blob/main/Data%20Usage%20Protocol.pdf).
 Send an email to <tjk19@mails.tsinghua.edu.cn> and <yuntaowang@tsinghua.edu.cn> with the signed or sealed protocol as attachment.
 There are two kinds of dataset for convenience: full dataset(370G, 320 x 240 resolution ), mini dataset(48G, 80 x 60 resolution ).
 There are two ways for downloads： OneDrive and Baidu Netdisk for researchers of different regions.
 For those researchers at China, hard disk could also be a solution.
-You are also recommended to star this repo, we are organizing our codes and preparing for release.

 ## Citation